 Deakin is prohibited by privacy law from releasing your personal information to third parties, including members of your immediate family, without your prior written consent.

 Students are assigned a Deakin email address to enable them to communicate with the university and to access resources/activities related to their program of study.
 Where registration is required, Deakin will disclose your name and Deakin email address to its third party service providers to enable you to access library resources and specialised databases, and the learning and assessment resources that support Deakin's on-line learning environment.

 The University will only ask you to provide information that it needs.
 If you choose not to provide information when requested then it may not be possible for you to be admitted to or enrolled in the University or, if enrolled, you may not be able to access the full range of opportunities, facilities and services available to a member of the Deakin University community.

 Access to your information

 Access to your personal information is provided through the Freedom of Information Act 1982 (Vic).
 Administrative units of the University may have processes in place to allow access to documents which are not exempt from disclosure under the Freedom of Information Act.
 You are encouraged to speak with the relevant administrative unit before making a formal request under the Freedom of information Act.
 Further information is available by contacting firstname.lastname@example.org.

-Information means both personal information, as defined in the Information Privacy Act 2000 (Vic):
+A reference to 'information' means both personal information, as defined in the Privacy and Data Protection Act 2014 (Vic):

 information or an opinion (including information or an opinion forming part of a database) that is recorded in any form, whether true or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion